-Born in Folkstone, Kent, England on 25 August 1868, son of William and Elizabeth Puttee, he was apprenticed as a printer.
+Born at Folkstone, Kent, England on 25 August 1868, son of William and Elizabeth Puttee, he was apprenticed as a printer.
 He came to Brandon in 1888 but worked for some years in the United States, chiefly in Seattle and St. Paul, before settling in Winnipeg in 1891.
 He was the Manager of Winnipeg Printing and Engraving then, from 1923 to retirement in 1953, was the proprietor of Printers’ Roller Company.

-He was active in the International Typographical Union and was Canada’s first labour MP (Independent Labour), winning a hotly-contested by-election in January 1900 against Edward Martin.
+He was active in the International Typographical Union and was Canada’s first labour MP (Independent Labour), winning a hotly-contested by-election in January 1900 against Edward Daniel Martin.
 One campaign jingle went, “The Martin is a summer bird / Uncertain of his flight / But year round Puttee sticks and hears / The stalwart’s ‘Voice for Right.’”

 There were charges that he was Clifford Sifton’s candidate, particularly in the November 1900 election, which Puttee again won.
 It was true he had much Liberal support.
 In 1904, he found labour sentiment had moved leftward and the Liberals no longer trusted him.
 He was easily defeated in the general election, even losing his deposit.
 From 1897 he was a moderate labour leader, editor of the radical newspaper The Voice, in which he had a financial interest until its collapse in July 1918, after which his role in Winnipeg’s labour movement diminished.
 During the 1940s, he called for the expulsion of “reds” from unions which he felt had become dangerously strong.